The Drovers’ Tryst provides a range of walks to interest all walkers and abilities. Drovers’ Tryst walks are graded as follows:

 For Medium, Hard and Extra Hard walks we ask walkers to make sure they have full hillwalking gear, by which we mean definitely the following:

-Boots, warm clothing, warm/quick drying trousers (not denim jeans), waterproof jacket and over trousers, rucsac, hat, gloves, spare fleece, packed lunch, spare food and drink, small personal first aid kit including any medications, mobile phone, headtorch, and bivvy bag if you have one, and possibly also these other items, depending on personal preference:
+Boots suitable for hill and rough ground, warm clothing, warm/quick drying trousers (not denim jeans), waterproof jacket and over trousers, rucsac, hat, gloves, spare fleece, packed lunch, spare food and drink, small personal first aid kit including any medications, mobile phone, headtorch, and bivvy bag if you have one.
+Additionally the following equipment is also useful – gaiters, rucsac cover, walking poles, spare socks, map, compass, GPS, lipsalve,.